DanielJohnstonNZ/hive-im/README.md

-# project-one
+# hive-im

-This project is a browser based chatroom using WebRTC for all client communication.
+hive-im is a browser based chatroom using WebRTC for all client communication.
 The initial connection is negotiated over a WebSocket, then all messages are routed through a p2p WebRTC connection.